 - Highlighting workflows to ensure communication & collaboration in teams

-Designing an organizational structure is no easy task.
+Designing a company organization chart is no easy task.
 You can take a functional approach, where you organize people based on their job duties.
 You can also organize your staff around programs or initiatives.
 Most likely, you will create a document that is evolving and a combination of different models.
 In the end, it should work for you and your staff, and it should prompt you to consider on a regular basis how you want to grow and how you will grow your staff.

-To help you get a better view of how agencies actually design their organizations, we’ve put together a free ebook on the issue -- The Guide to Agency Org Structures.
+To help you get a better view of how to design an agency organizational chart, we’ve put together a free ebook on the issue -- The Guide to Agency Org Charts.
 In this guide you'll see the organizational structures of inbound marketing agencies of varying sizes and specialties.